NPann/MrVox2D/readme.md

 Dico = GenLookUp2D('config/voxpar_dico.txt','config/seqpar_GESFIDE.txt')
 ```

-* Deployment: The Code can be deployed using Matlab parallel toolbox but
+* Deployment: Dictionary generation is highly parrallelizable and the code
+provides a support for using Matlab Discributed Computing Server (MDCS).
+Server
+configuration must be defined in the configuration file (see config/cluster_info.txt for an example).
+The example file is compatible with Matlab R2011b and the code will likely need an update
-can also be compiled using the Matlab compiler and deployed with another scheduler (or the Matlab Scheduler).
+to be use with newer version.
+The code can also be compiled using Matlab compiler and deployed with another scheduler
-When deployed, the clusterinfo.txt file must defined accordingly.
-The compiled code provide has been compiled with MatlabR2011b under Linux64b.

 ### Contribution guidelines ###